deeper-blue/sdp-robot/doc/interface_low_level.md

 **Effects**:

+- If the expected error is over the threshold, performs a reset.
 - The physical arch moves to have the grabber centred over the supplied cell column.
 - Internal position is updated by the actual distance moved, with the result being "sufficiently close" to the centre of the desired cell column.
 - Expected error is incremented by a factor of the actual distance moved.